 Adaptation depends on the frequency of vibrissa stimulation

 Increasing the frequency of whisker stimulation entails greater adaptation in the somatosensory system.
 This was observed in first order trigeminal ganglion (Fraser et al., 2006), the trigeminal complex (Ganmor et al., 2010; Mohar et al., 2013), thalamus (Khatri et al., 2004) (Hartings et al., 2003) and in the barrel cortex (Ahissar et al., 2000) (Heiss et al., 2008; Khatri et al., 2009).
 Importantly, adaptation is strongly affected by the intensity of stimulation (Ganmor et al., 2010; Mohar et al., 2013), the shape of each stimulus (Fraser et al., 2006) (Khatri et al., 2004) or by animal’s brain-state or depth of anesthesia (Castro-Alamancos, 2004; Katz et al., 2012).
 Another important parameter which is sometimes overlooked is the recording location as different cortical layers have specific adaptation properties (Sosnik et al., 2001a) and this specialization is prevalent in L4 where barrel and septal neuron exhibit different response properties (Chakrabarti and Alloway, 2009).
 Hence, direct comparison of the degree of adaptation across studies which used different experimental parameters may show different results.
 Yet, in all studies greater adaptation was observed with increasing the frequency of stimulation.
 When identical whisker stimulation was used to compare the degree of adaptation across different stages of processing, a greater adaptation was reported in downstream neurons (Sosnik et al., 2001a, 2001b; Ganmor et al., 2010) (Khatri et al., 2009) .
 For example, neurons in the principal nucleus of the trigeminal complex (PrV) adapt more when compared to neurons in the trigeminal ganglion, but they exhibited less adaptation compared to the cells that they target, in the ventral posteromedial nucleus of the thalamus (Ganmor et al., 2010, I will cut and paste from his paper to show it!, find papers of Ahissar with the puff and maybe more).
 A similar picture emerged in studies of adaptation of thalamic and cortical cells (Sosnik et al., 2001a; Khatri et al., 2004).

+Add differences in layers, intensity, angle, passive/active

 Possible role of short term synaptic plasticity in tactile adaptation